lxndrsch/case-analytics-engineer/solution/README.md

 a.
 Ensure data is immutable (e.g., event-based Snowplow).
 b.
 Consume models from snapshots.

-3. The data is available as CSV files in the `data/` directory, or as a SQLite database `data.sqlite` with the data already pre-populated into tables.

-   You can choose to directly use the SQLite database, or load the CSV files into a database of your choice, e.g. BigQuery or PostgreSQL.

 ### Solution:
 I had limited experience with SQLite, and encountered an issue when attempting to connect with dbt.
 Specifically, the problem arose in the following files: macros/materializations/models/table/table.sql